AaronVanV/LeafRecognitionReport/docs/uitwerking/README.md

 Then we put the input images into the model and let the model predict.

 The predictions the model returns is an array of 15 numbers between 0 and 1, that stands for the certainty of the which species it think it is.
 Then we look at which certainty is the highest and its responding species.
+The order of the nodes are not node1 = leaf1, ..., node15=leaf15.
+The model goes in the following order: 1, 10, 11, 12, 13, 14, 15, 2, 3, 4, 5, 6, 7, 8, 9.
+It apparently looks at the first digit of the number when ordering the output nodes.
+The model returns an array of predictions for every node, the index of an array starts at 0, so output index 0 will respond to l1 and index 2 will respond to l10.

 ![ResultPredOutput](./assets/ResultPredOutput.png)